metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1.md

 Read-Only:

+- `from_field_path_policy` (String) FromFieldPathPolicy specifies the policy for the valueFromFieldPath.
+The default is Required, meaning that an error will be returned if the field is not found in the composite resource.
+Optional means that if the field is not found in the composite resource, that label pair will just be skipped.
+N.B. other specified label matchers will still be used to retrieve the desired environment config, if any.
 - `key` (String) Key of the label to match.
 - `type` (String) Type specifies where the value for a label comes from.
 - `value` (String) Value specifies a literal label value.